 Children raised in narcissistic family systems often learn to suppress their own emotional needs in order to maintain peace in the household.
 As adults, they may struggle with self-worth, boundaries, and relationships.

-At MATR Christian Counseling, we believe that faith should never be used to justify emotional abuse or psychological harm.
+At MATR Christian Counseling, we help clients whose faith was used to justify emotional abuse or psychological harm.

-Christian counseling for narcissistic abuse helps individuals rebuild both emotional and spiritual health while separating authentic faith from unhealthy relational dynamics.
+Christian counseling for narcissistic abuse helps clients rebuild both emotional and spiritual health while separating authentic faith from unhealthy relational dynamics.

 Healing from narcissistic abuse often involves restoring personal boundaries, self-worth, and spiritual clarity.